Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Abstract

 \section{Abstract}

-Graph randomisation is an important task in the analysis and synthesis of networks.
-It is typically implemented as an iterative \emph{edge switching} process swapping the endpoints of randomly selected edge pairs while maintaining the nodes' degrees~\cite{Mihail2003}.
-Curveball is a novel approach that considers the whole neighbourhoods of randomly drawn node pairs.
-It was shown that the underlying Markov chain converges to a uniform distribution, and experiments suggest that it requires less steps than the established edge switching process~\cite{Carstens2016}.

-We describe the first external memory Curveball algorithm \emcb{} for simple undirected graphs and its internal memory counterpart \imcb{}.
-Further, we introduce the notation of a \emph{global trade} processing (almost) every node in a graph during a single super step, and show that global trades converge to a uniform distribution.
-We then discuss the parallel external memory algorithm \empgcb{} for global trades and give experimental evidence that \empgcb{} achieves the quality of the state-of-the-art external memory edge switching algorithm \emes{}~\cite{Hamann2017a} nearly one order of magnitude faster.
+Graph randomisation is a crucial task in the analysis and synthesis of networks.
+It is typically implemented as an \emph{edge switching} process (\emph{ESMC}) repeatedly swapping the nodes of random edge pairs while maintaining the degrees involved~\cite{Mihail2003}.
+Curveball is a novel approach that instead considers the whole neighbourhoods of randomly drawn node pairs.
+Its Markov chain converges to a uniform distribution, and experiments suggest that it requires less steps than the established \emph{ESMC} \cite{Carstens2016}.
+Since trades however are more expensive, we study Curveball's practical runtime by introducing the first efficient Curveball algorithms: the I/O-efficient \emph{EM-CB} for simple undirected graphs and its internal memory pendant \emph{IM-CB}.
+Further, we investigate \emph{global trades}~\cite{Carstens2016} processing every node in a graph during a single super step, and show that undirected global trades converge to a uniform distribution and perform superior in practice.
+We then discuss \emph{EM-GCB} and \emph{EM-PGCB} for global trades and give experimental evidence that \emph{EM-PGCB} achieves the quality of the state-of-the-art \emph{ESMC} algorithm \emph{EM-ES} \cite{Hamann2017a} nearly one order of magnitude faster.